-There is an old trick to instead rotate all vertices on the GPU directly using the vertex shader, completely omitting the CPU.
+There is an old trick to instead rotate all vertices on the GPU directly using World Position Offset, which runs as a the vertex shader, completely skipping the CPU.
 Keep in mind that this does not update the rotation of the mesh collision.
 You should either disable collision or consider using a simple collision shape that doesn’t need to rotate and handles approximate collision regardless of the rotation.

-While this trick is pretty common I was surprised to not find clear information on it for UE4.
-Especially on fixing the normals after moving the vertices around.
+While this trick is pretty common I was surprised to not find clear information on it for Unreal Engine.
+Especially on fixing the normals on the vertices after moving the vertices around.
 So this post should serve as a complete tutorial on how to rotate meshes on the GPU within Unreal Engine.

-In case you’re wondering, the planet’s mesh in the background isn’t rotating since it’s just a sphere.
-Instead, you simply add a UV-panner to the texture.
+The planet’s mesh in the background isn’t rotating the mesh since it’s just a sphere.
+Instead, you simply add a UV-panner to the texture in the Planet’s Material.

 Rotating Vertices on Axis